Exchange Verification

 4

-In extreme cases, the exchange can permanently close your account.
+In extreme cases the exchange can permanently close the account — the exception, after repeated non-response.

 The longer you wait, the harder it gets.
-Respond immediately and start working on the documentation.
+Respond right away and start on the documentation.

 How TX-Partner Helps